Azure/aad-pod-identity/README.md

 ### Prerequisites

 You will need a Kubernetes cluster running on Azure, either managed by [AKS] or provisioned with [AKS Engine].
+Note: if you are running MSI-enabled AKS, please make sure to follow the [MSI specific](docs/readmes/README.msi.md) documentation beffore getting started.

 ### 1. Create the Deployment